 Vladimir Putin (Russian Prime Minister) shakes hands with Alpha officers during a visit to Chechnya | Credit: Wikimedia Commons

 During the Soviet era, the Alpha Group took part in armed interventions in Afghanistan, Lebanon, and the Baltic region.
-Domestically, it has been involved in most of the major anti-terrorist/hostage operations, most notably in the Moscow theater siege (2002) and the Beslan school siege (in 2004).
+Domestically, it has taken part in almost every major anti-terrorist/hostage operations, including the Moscow theater siege in 2002 and the Beslan school siege in 2004.

 3. Shayetet 13 – Israel